 WHERE TO BOOK A JURIEN BAY SEA LION TOUR

 There are multiple tour operators to be found in Jurien Bay.
-The leading one is Turquoise Safaris, who are specializing in Jurien Bay Sea Lion Tours.
+The leading one is Turquoise Safaris, which specializes in Jurien Bay Sea Lion Tours.

 They take pride in all their guides being long-term residents, sure to know every secret spot in and around the area.
 Their knowledge and experience ensure customers get the most unique offshore experience Jurien Bay has to offer.